Toulouse6/pokemon-evolution-lab/README.md

 **Features:**

-- **Learning Task**: Track and complete learning tasks for each Pokémon stage, focusing on their skills, behaviors, and care routines.
+- **Learning Tasks**: Track & complete learning tasks for each Pokémon stage, focusing on their skills, behaviors and care routines.

-- **Three-Stage Task System**: Each Pokémon has three sets of learning tasks—one for each evolution stage.
+- **Three-Stage Task System**: Each Pokémon has three sets of learning tasks — one for each evolution stage.
 Complete all tasks to unlock their full potential.

-- **Health and Happiness System**: Keep an eye on your Pokémon's health & happiness.
+- **Health & Happiness System**: Keep an eye on your Pokémon's health & happiness.
 Their evolution depends on achieving key milestones while completing tasks.

 **Pokémon Evolution:**